esauvisky/Draw-On-Gnome/README.md

 ## Installation Methods for GNOME v47 and v46

-> Note: We are working on getting the extension approved by GNOME so that it will be listed on https://extensions.gnome.org (E.G.O.) - Stay tuned!
+> Note: We are working on getting the extension approved by GNOME so that it will be listed on https://extensions.gnome.org (E.G.O.)

+> Stay tuned!
+Click [here](https://daveprowse.github.io/DrawOnYourScreen3/blog/) for updates.

 ### Option 1: Use the Automated Script